 The Leaf vs the Twig razor

-Leaf’s second model, the Twig, is much more like a traditional safety razor.
+Leaf’s newer model, the Twig, is much more like a traditional safety razor.
 (A single, exposed blade that’s fixed in place.)

 Note: Leaf sent me both of their razors to review, along with their shaving soap bar, razor stands, and extra blades.
 And Earth Hero sent me the Albatross and Well Kept razors, which I also really appreciate!
 (This is how I’m able to compare so many pricey products – and hopefully help you figure out the difference without wasting lots of cash.
 Although I received the products for free, this is not a sponsored or paid review, and my (many) opinions expressed here are my own.)

 Leaf Razor Review

 I tried Leaf’s original, pivoting-head razor for the first time under subpar conditions: Jet-lagged, in a tiny Italian shower much smaller than I remember phone booths being.

 I didn’t put in nearly as much effort with the Leaf razor as I did with the two safety razors – but I got much better results.